JavaChinna/spring-boot-rest-multi-auth/README.md

-# spring-boot-disable-security
+# spring-boot-rest-multi-auth
-Disable Spring Security for a Profile in Spring Boot
+Configure Spring Security with Multiple Authentication Providers in a Single Profile

 This project is having the following authentication profiles: